Skip to main content

 University of Minnesota Dental Clinics

-What it helps with: Apple Tree Dental works with older adults, people with disabilities, and people who face barriers to getting care.
-It has clinics and mobile care.
-Its Apple Tree mobile care page says teams provide exams, cleanings, fillings, extractions, and denture services at community sites.
+What it helps with: Apple Tree Dental provides clinic-based and mobile dental care.
+Its Apple Tree mobile care page says mobile teams serve elderly nursing facility residents, disabled adults in group homes, and other people who face barriers to care.
+Services can include exams, cleanings, fillings, extractions, and denture work at partner sites.

-Who may qualify: This may help frail seniors, assisted living residents, nursing facility residents, adults with disabilities, and people who need care brought closer to where they live.
+Who may qualify: This may help frail seniors, nursing facility residents, assisted living residents, adults with disabilities, and people who cannot easily travel to a dental office.

-Reality check: Mobile programs depend on partner sites and service areas.
-They may not come to every home or every county.
-If Apple Tree is not available, ask 211 or Minnesota Aging Pathways for a closer option.
+Reality check: Mobile care depends on partner sites and service areas.
+It may not come to every home, facility, or county.
+If mobile care is not available, call 211 or Minnesota Aging Pathways for other local options.

 Who may qualify: These events are usually meant for people who cannot get dental care because of cost or access barriers.
-They are not limited to seniors.
+They are not only for seniors.

 Regional and local resources

-Area Where to start Why it may help
+Area or need Where to start Why it may help

 Twin Cities metro University of Minnesota, Community Dental Care, Apple Tree Dental, and reduced-cost clinic lists.
-More clinic choices, more public transit, and more school-based or nonprofit dental programs.
+More clinic choices, more public transit, and more nonprofit dental options.

 Rochester and southeast Minnesota Community Dental Care, Apple Tree Dental, 211, and county health care workers.
-Some clinics accept Medical Assistance and some programs serve older adults or disabled adults.
+Some programs accept public coverage and some serve older adults with travel barriers.

-Greater Minnesota Use MDA lists, Bridge to Benefits, Help Me Connect, and HRSA clinic search.
-Rural areas may have fewer dentists, so county-by-county searches matter.
+Greater Minnesota MDA clinic lists, Help Me Connect, HRSA health centers, 211, and county offices.
+Rural access can be harder, so county-by-county searches matter.

 Assisted living or nursing facility Ask the facility social worker about mobile dentistry and on-site providers.
-Mobile dental care may be easier than arranging transportation.
+Mobile care may be easier than arranging a ride to a clinic.

 How to start without wasting time

-2. Check coverage first.
-Apply for Medical Assistance or MinnesotaCare if income is low, even if you think you will not qualify.
+2. Check coverage next.
+Apply for Medical Assistance or MinnesotaCare if income is low, even if you are not sure you qualify.

-4. Ask about cancellations.
-Tell the clinic you can come on short notice if you have transportation.
+5. Ask about cancellations.
+Tell the clinic you can come quickly if you have transportation.

-If online applications feel hard, use our Minnesota benefits portals guide.
-If housing, utility, food, or crisis bills are also a problem, our Minnesota emergency aid guide may help while you seek dental care.
+If online forms are hard, our benefits portals guide explains Minnesota benefit websites in plain language.
+If housing, utilities, food, or crisis bills are also a problem, our Minnesota emergency aid guide may help while you look for dental care.

 Phone scripts seniors can use